alissaramos3301/CarCar/README.md

 - Creation/list of a SalesRep
     - Requires input of name and a unique employeeID to create
     - Get request will send back name and employeeID
-    - To access SalesRep information send a get request to "[http://localhost:8090/api/employees/]
+    - To access SalesRep information send a GET request to "[http://localhost:8090/api/employees/]
 - Creation/list of Customers
     - Requires input of name, address, and phone_num (formatting is handled in the frontend)
     - Get request will list an array of objects that contains name, address, phone_num, and customer id
-    - To access Customer information send a get request to "[http://localhost:8090/api/customers/]
+    - To access Customer information send a GET request to "[http://localhost:8090/api/customers/]
 - List of Sales Record / Creation of Sales Record
     - Requires: An automobile(with associated vin) , customer, sales person to be made before creating a sales record
     - Creation of a sales record requires employeeID (coming from SalesPerson model), customer (customer id from customer model) and vin number(from AutoMobile VO that comes from our poller)
     - A record will send back price, id(of sales record), SalesPerson object model, automobile vin, customer name, and sales person name and employee ID (for ease of use)
-    - To access sales record send a get request to "[http://localhost:8090/api/sales]
+    - To access sales record send a GET request to "[http://localhost:8090/api/sales]

 Sales microservice keeps track of customers, sales reps, and sales record